A Guide to Cannabis and The Entourage Effect

 Broad-Spectrum CBD: Pros & Cons

-- Broad-spectrum products provide the full range of potential benefits from the ‘entourage effect.’
+- Broad-spectrum products provide an enhanced range of benefits from the ‘entourage effect.’

-- Due to the lack of THC, there is no risk of psychoactive effects.
+- Due to non-detectable levels of THC, there is no feeling of being high.

 - Broad-spectrum products undergo less processing than isolates.

 - There is generally less availability for these products compared to isolates of full-spectrum products.

 - There isn’t a great deal of research currently available concerning these products.

 - Some broad-spectrum products have a strong hemp flavor, which isn’t to everyone’s taste.